-We have reported previously on the increasing importance of green technologies in the world of intellectual property.
+We have reported previously on the increasing importance of ‘green’ technologies in the world of intellectual property.
 In recent years, IP buzzwords have included superconductors, gene patents, business methods and computer software.
-Society’s ever-increasing environmental awareness now dictates that greentech is the latest vogue.
+Society’s ever-increasing environmental awareness now ensures that greentech is the latest vogue.

 Unlike gene patents and computer software, there is a general acceptance that green technologies should patentable – the few dissenters who argue that such technologies should be in the public domain appear to overlook the basic quid pro quo of the patent bargain –being that without the prospect of patent protection, researchers would have no incentive to develop such technologies in the first place.
 In this respect, any patentability issues surrounding green technologies are more closely akin to those experienced a quarter-century ago in respect of superconductors – in other words, how can the patent system be poked and prodded in order to better accommodate these technologies?

-On the other hand, proceeding in the ‘regular’ manner and not applying for expedited examination provides an applicant with additional time in which to determine whether their invention is commercially viable; this is important on a cost-basis given that a decision to proceed with patent prosecution is sometimes akin to a commitment to pay.
+On the other hand, proceeding in the regular manner and not applying for expedited examination provides an applicant with additional time in which to determine whether their invention is commercially viable; this is important on a cost basis given that a decision to proceed with patent prosecution is often akin to a commitment to pay.
 Of course, as with everything in the patent game, how best to proceed is a delicate balancing act.

-Australia is not the only country to offer expedited examination for greentech – indeed, the United Kingdom, United States, South Korea, Japan, China, Israel and now Canada offer (or have offered) such a platform.
-Although the respective rules and eligibility criteria may be slightly different from those of Australia, the above-noted pros and cons are just as applicable in an international context.
+Australia is not the only country to offer expedited examination for greentech – indeed, the United Kingdom, United States, South Korea, Japan, China, Israel and now Canada offer such a platform.
+Although the respective rules and eligibility criteria may be slightly different from those of Australia, the above-noted “pros and cons” are just as applicable in an international context.

 There is evidence – both anecdotal and tangible, that patent applicants are making good use of the expedited examination platform.
-For instance, the United Kingdom Intellectual Property Office has granted well over a hundred patents under the Green Channel Patent Examination Acceleration scheme, which is purported to reduce the average pendency of a UK patent application from around 36 months to less than eight.
+For instance, the United Kingdom Intellectual Property Office recently announced that it has granted its hundredth greentech patent under the Green Channel Patent Examination Acceleration scheme, which is purported to reduce the average pendency of a UK patent application from around 36 months to less than eight.

 Another way in which expedited examination of greentech patents may be attractive to a patentee comes by way of the various Patent Prosecution Highway (PPH) agreements that exist between certain countries.
 For instance – and in theory, one may look to invoke the AU-US PPH by using a quickly-granted Australian greentech patent as the basis for expedited examination in the USPTO.
 However, anecdotal evidence suggests that proceeding via the dedicated route for greentech patents is likely to be the quicker option.
-Nonetheless, the various PPH mechanisms remain useful supplementary options for the expeditious grant of a greentech patent in certain foreign jurisdictions.
+Nonetheless, the PPH remains a useful supplementary option for the expeditious grant of a greentech patent in certain foreign jurisdictions.